 It is said that the family was supposed to receive a letter notifying them of the death of their son and husband.
 However, this letter did not get there before the body did.
 That is where the haunting story began.

-This barrel was full of run when it arrived.
+This barrel was full of rum when it arrived.
 There was no indication that anything else was in the barrel.
 When it arrived at the home, the butler had opened it.
-It would scare the butler because in the barrel was his former master.
+It would scare the butler because in the barrel was his rum-soaked remains of his former master!

 After the body was opened, they would remove it and let it dry out.
 After the body of George was dried out, they would bury him.
 It was after this that the paranormal activity would begin.
 It is said that the spirit of George would avenge the women in his life who were tormenting him.
 This would be his wife and mother.
 It is reported that there would be knocks on the door to wake them at night.
 They would be awakened by the knocks and having a disturbingly cold presence.
 This problem was huge for the two women.
 The women would move on the sell the mansion and move out.